venesetrix/Cyber-Library/AWS CLF-C02.md

 * Launch Phase - Pilot initiatives and incremental business value demonstration
 * Scale Phase - Expand pilots and scaling up

+### Migration Strategies

+1. Rehosting - "lift-and-shift"
+2. Replatforming - Not changing the core architecture of the application but using some cloud advantages/platforms.
+3. Repurchasing - Moving to a different product.
+For example moving to a SaaS-Platform.
+4. Refactoriing - Using cloud-native features together with new application architecture.
+5. Retire - Get rid of.
+6. Retain - Do nothing.

 ## Security and Compliance

 ### Shared Responsibility Model